-This temporary nature allows us to share any image or video that we don't want to keep on the Internet forever: we're talking about stupid photos, intimate pics or simply snaps that are too embarrassing to upload them to our Facebook, Twitter or Instagram accounts.
-Its main features are the following:
+This temporary nature allows us to share any image or video in which we appear and that we do not want to be permanently available on the Internet: that is, dirty photos, racy photos, or simply photos that we are too embarrassed to upload to our Facebook, Twitter or Instagram account.

-- Send drawings, videos and images to the people on your contact list.
+- Send pictures, videos, and images to the contacts in your address book.

-- Apply different filters and effects to the photos you send.
+- Apply different lenses, filters, or bitmojis to the photos you send.

-- Share messages with your friends for a brief amount of time.
+- Share messages ephemerally with your friends or in groups.

 Much more than ephemeral messaging

-- Step 1: Focus your face with the camera for selfies.
+- Step 1: Focus on your face with the selfie camera.

 - Step 2: Tap on any area of the screen.

-- Step 3: Explore the menu with the different filters available.
+- Step 3: Explore the pop-up menu with the different filters available.

-- Step 4: Obey the on-screen instructions such as opening your mouth or blinking to perform real-time effects.
+- Step 4: Follow the on-screen instructions such as open your mouth or blink to enjoy the effects in real-time.

 - Step 5: Add text and stickers to your snap.

-Now it's up to you to save your photos mucking around for your own personal enjoyment or publish the snap, in which case you have to tap the center circle for the app to capture the image (or press longer if you want to record a video), and then tap on the blue arrow to access a menu from where you can choose who you want to send your message to.
+Now it's up to you whether you want to save your photos for your personal enjoyment or publish the snap, in which case you will have to click on the central circle so that the application captures the image (you have to leave it pressed longer if you want to record a video) and then click on the blue arrow, which will open a menu for you to choose to whom you want to send your message.